Professor Glyn Bengough

 Civil Engineering, School of Science and Engineering

 Professor Glyn Bengough studied biophysics at the University of York before obtaining a PhD in the department of Plant and Soil Science at Aberdeen University.
-He then moved to a Research Leader position at the Scottish Crop Research Institute (now The James Hutton Institute) in 1988, as a Higher, then Senior and now Principal Scientific Officer, where he still holds a 50% appointment.
+He then moved to a Research Leader position at the Scottish Crop Research Institute (now The James Hutton Institute) in 1988, where he still holds an Honorary Associate position.
 His main research interests are in using plants to develop sustainable engineering solutions, and in applying engineering and biophysical methods to solve biological problems.
 Glyn Begough was awarded a personal chair in 2016.

 - BSc (Hons, Class 1) Biophysics, University of York, 1985

 - Biophysics of root-soil interactions and rhizosphere properties